igorski/zMVC/example/README.md

 by the _PersonController_ so the updated PersonModel contents can be reflected inside the _PersonView_.

 #### RemovePersonCommand

+As configured in _bootstrap.js_ RemovePersonCommand is registered to be launched whenever _Notifications.REMOVE_PERSON_ is broadcast over the framework.
+We have seen in _PersonController_ that this message is broadcast along with a String name as its payload.
+The basic command looks like this :

     RemovePersonCommand.prototype.execute = function( aMessageType, aMessageData )
     {